What is Harvard’s Hillel’s Birthright Israel Trip?

 Yes, the trip is free.
 There are really no catches other than the following:

 - A $250 deposit will secure your space on the program and will be fully refunded upon your return.
 Your deposit will also be returned if you withdraw your application before the date set forth in the waiver agreement (generally about 30 days before departure).
+Please note: students doing both Birthright and Trekstension will not receive their deposit back.

 - Participants are responsible for travel to and from the departure gateway.